district10/blog/_posts/post-0001-pandoc-readme.md

         { my code block }

 Trouble!
-Here pandoc (like other markdown implementations) will treat `{ my code block }` as the second paragraph of item two, and not as a code block.
+Here pandoc (like other Markdown implementations) will treat `{ my code block }` as the second paragraph of item two, and not as a code block.